 People’s Union of American College Football: Make American Football Strong Like Bull, Smart Like Tractor

-People’s Union of American College Football is creating much better system.
+People’s Union of American College Football is creating superior system.
 Each team is playing best quality opponents throughout season.
 Each team is being organized by geography (see Map), and must fight way out of home District to qualify for national playoff.
 Champion is last team standing, and is TRUE champion over all other teams in whole country.

 - Tier 1 is 96 most elite teams of American college football (in old times, is called Division I-A)